john-guerra/netClusteringJs/README.md

 netAnalysisJs
 =============

-A network analytics for javascript
+A network analytics library for javascript